steshaw/steshaw.org/posts/2005-12-07-ruby-on-net.markdown

 title: Ruby on .NET?
 wordpress_id: 34
 categories: - Programming
-tags: - .NET - CLR - Coco/R - Compilers - Programming Languages - Ruby
+tags: .NET, CLR, Coco/R, Compilers, Programming Languages, Ruby
 ---

 I appears that researchers at [QUT](http://qut.edu.au)'s [Programming Languages and Systems](http://www.plas.fit.qut.edu.au) group are working on an implementation of Ruby for .NET.
 The "secret" is reveal [on this page](http://www.plas.fit.qut.edu.au/gppg).
 The work is support by Microsoft Research.
 Davis Thomas also mentions it in an article about the [emergence of agile languages](http://www.jot.fm/issues/issue_2005_11/column1).
 There seem to be no other sources of information at present.